michelson/LoadTester/readme.md

 ## Gotchas

-In OSX you could find a limit connection issue, it could be fixed by doing
+In OSX you may encounter an limit connection issue, it could be fixed by doing

 ```sudo launchctl limit maxfiles 1000000 1000000```